italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - [:rfc:`7517`] and [:rfc:`7515`].

-The payload of a **DPoP JWT Proof** MUST contain at least the following claims:
+The payload of a **DPoP JWT Proof** MUST contain the following claims:

 .. list-table::
     :widths: 20 60 20